The sad story of Sant’Anna di Stazzema massacre

 This horrible event inspired the book “Miracle at St. Anna” by James McBride, who collected different interpretations of the event before to write it.
-Moreover Spike Lee used the book to direct his movie, which do not represents exactly the way the facts developed, as proved during a long and debated process that finally made emerge the truth.
+Moreover, Spike Lee used the book to direct his movie, which does not represents exactly the way the facts developed, as proved during a long and debated process that finally made emerge the truth.

 Victims of the massacre until 16 years old